JamieS56/Milestone-Project-2/README.md

 ## Validator testing

-* HTML - Absolutley no problems with the HTML validator.
+* [HTML](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjamies56.github.io%2FMilestone-Project-2%2F) - I used the W3 validator to validate my HTML.
+There was absolutley no problems with the HTML validator.

   ![HTML validator](./assets/images/testing/html-validator.png)

-* CSS - All errors and warnings are from bootstrap all my code is fine.
+* [CSS](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjamies56.github.io%2FMilestone-Project-2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#warnings) - I used the W3C jigsaw validator to run tests.
+All errors and warnings are from bootstrap all my code is fine.

   ![CSS validator](./assets/images/testing/css-validator.png)

-* Java Script - Only warnings are from using jQuery shortcuts, but no errors.
+* [Java Script](https://jshint.com/) - I used jsHint to run the tests.
+The only warnings are from using jQuery shortcuts, but no errors.

     ![JS validator](./assets/images/testing/js-validator.png)

-* Light House
+* [Light House](https://jamies56.github.io/Milestone-Project-2/) - I used the lighthouse feature in dev tools to run the tests.

    *   Mobile